-If you have text in many cells and you want to (easily) combine the text into one cell there are a couple of ways you can do it.
+If you need to combine text in Excel which are distributed over many cells, there are a couple of ways you can do it.

 Fill Justify to combine text in many cells into one cell

 In another blog post we show how to break up a cell with lots of text into smaller pieces in many cells (instead of within the cell) using the FILL JUSTIFY tool.
 It is useful to note that this can also work the other way.

 So if we have something like below and we want the text in rows 4,5,6 and 7 to be combined into one cells we could: